Digichem-Project/digichem-core/doc/quick reference/source/submit.rst

 The Interactive Interface
 --------------------------

-Any of the above commands will run the silico submit sub-program in interactive mode, which will open a window that appears as follows:
+Any of the above commands will run the silico submit subprogram in interactive mode, which will open a window that appears as follows:

 .. image:: /_static/submit_tutorial/submit_interface.png
     :width: 80%